Majin3/SimpleDirList/README.md

 ### Usage

 To run it, adjust the config part of index.php to your needs as well as the HTML header afterwards and set up a rewrite rule in your HTTP server.
-Please that this script is completely based on PHP and doesn't have to be in the same directory as the files you want it to list (actually, it's not even supposed to be in the same dir).
+Please note that this script is completely based on PHP and doesn't have to be in the same directory as the files you want it to list (actually, it's not even supposed to be in the same dir).
 Only your PHP service needs access to the files, not the HTTP server.

 Example for nginx (/foo/ subdir):